 While the Data Protection Act 2018 is essentially translating data processing standards set by the GDPR, the GDPR makes no mention to regulations surrounding data processing and law enforcement as well as intelligence services.
 Instead, DPA 2018 implements Law Enforcement Directive (EU) 2016/680 into UK law.
-The Law Enforcement Directive means that personal data can be processed by competent authorities which in the definition is any public authority that is competent for the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, including the safeguarding against and the prevention of threats to public security.
+The Law Enforcement Directive means that personal data can be processed by competent authorities which in the definition is any public authority that is competent for the prevention, investigation, Identification, prosecution of criminal offences or the execution of criminal penalties, including the safeguarding against and the prevention of threats to public security.
 Although the GDPR does not refer to data processing regarding law enforcement, it would be argued that it is extremely dangerous to allow law enforcement data processing to be based solely on the provisions set out by the Law Enforcement Directive.
 Thus, the Law Enforcement Directive as outlined in the DPA 2018 interacts with the principles set out in the GDPR for greater safeguarding of personal data, including other purposes within law enforcement agencies such as internal personnel management/ human resources management.

 Processing of personal data in conjunction with national security by relevant security agencies (the Secret Intelligence Service and the Government Communications Headquarters) is not within the scope of the GDPR or the Law Enforcement Directive, however complying with the standards of the modernised Convention 108, leading to data processing by intelligence services being in line with future international standards.
 In addition to this, in the DPA 2018, intelligence services’ data processing is exempted from standards set by the GDPR, as was the case in the DPA 1998.
 Instead, it complies with standards established in domestic law such as the Investigatory Powers Act 2016, which provides for agency-specific warrants which are relevant to how the agencies hold and use personal data.
 The Investigatory powers Act 2016 also creates a series of offences of misused data within an agency.